Corrosion forces ferry Kaleetan out of service on Bremerton-Seattle route

 Ferry commuters can expect afternoon slowdowns because the ferry Kaleetan, which is 50 years old, was pulled off the Seattle-Bremerton route midday Thursday, due to corrosion.

-The Tillikum was to be substituted by 3 p.m. into the two-boat corridor, but it holds only 87 cars, compared to 144 on Kaleetan, as well as 800 fewer passengers.
+The Tillikum was to be substituted by 3 p.m. into the two-boat corridor, but it holds only 87 cars, compared with144 on Kaleetan, as well as 800 fewer passengers.

 Motorists can expect to wait at the docks, but walk-on riders should be able to find space on the first arriving boat, said Ian Sterling, spokesman for Washington State Ferries.
 However, the Tillikum is also a slower boat, he said.

-A routine quarterly inspection found a patch of rust, three inches wide, in a steel bulkhead, Stirling said.
+A routine quarterly inspection found a patch of rust, 3 inches wide, in a steel bulkhead, Sterling said.
 This isn’t the primary hull that sloshes against Puget Sound, but a secondary bulkhead perpendicular to the bow, that protects the engine room in the event of leaks in the hull.

 Most Read Stories